BerkeleyLearnVerify/Scenic/docs/tutorials/fundamentals.rst

 	new Car visible

 Line 1 imports the GTA :term:`world model`, a Scenic library defining everything specific to our GTA interface.
-This includes the definition of the class `Car`, as well as information about the road geometry that we'll see later.
+This includes the definition of the class :obj:`Car`, as well as information about the road geometry that we'll see later.
 We'll suppress this :scenic:`import` statement in subsequent examples.